signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 2017/07/13 11:45:44 {
 ```

-At startup it create a replication-manager user with password mariadb , a group and application group named "mariadb" is affected to this user.
-The needed roles and grants to this group are created.
+At startup it creates a replication-manager user with password `mariadb`, a group and application group named `mariadb` is affected to this user.
+The needed roles and grants for this group are created.

-repication-manager load some playbooks call compliance in OpenSVC from the replication share/opensvc directory.
+repication-manager loads some playbooks call compliance in OpenSVC from the replication share/opensvc directory.

-Some compliance hardcoded rules are also serve by replication-manager to the agents.
-They are compile in a tar.gz file name current in share/opensvc including all the modules of the directory share/opensvc/compliance
+Some compliance hardcoded rules are also served by replication-manager to the agents.
+They are compiled in a tar.gz file named `current` in the `share/opensvc` subdirectory including all the modules of the directory `share/opensvc/compliance`.

-Those rules can be recompile via the publish_modude.sh script
+Those rules can be recompiled via the publish_module.sh script.

 If you need to adapt the modules, each agent will have to collect the rules via this command
 ```